svengetsilverfincom/sf-templates/README.md

 The Silverfin Templating Language (= **STL**) is used in Silverfin to render data.
 Text, account and reconciliation templates in Silverfin, are all based upon STL.

 STL consists of 2 known coding laguages:
 [Liquid](https://shopify.github.io/liquid/) & [Markdown](https://daringfireball.net/projects/markdown/syntax).
-These coding languages already exists many years, and you can find plenty information about it on the internet.
+These coding languages already exist many years, and you can find plenty information about it on the internet.

 In short, Markdown is used for styling data (f.i. to put **this text as bold**).
 And Liquid is to read data from Silverfin ( f.i. to give the total of a certain account), but Liquid let's us also create new data in Silverfin (input free text in a text template is a simple example).